eaglegoboom/duo_admin_sample_scripts/README.md

 Inspect the JSON ouput

 The *create_phone.py* requires a valid phone number to create a new phone.
 Open the file and add a phone nuber to the `NUMBER = ''` variable.
-Other variables are pre-populated to create an iphone device.
-Save the file.
+Other variables are pre-populated to create an iphone device.  **Save the file**.

 **Run:**